 Within a year, Bennie decided to become a soloist, with his own backing band.
 This meant that his role with the group diminished greatly.
 The members of his band were: Lady Sylvia (piano), Walter Green (sax), Moe Garcia (bass), Buddy George (drums), Tony Gomes (guitar) and Johnny ? (double bass, sax, piano).
 Bennie also recruited Joe Simmons as lead guitar and occasional singer.
 What was the name of the band?
 They were called "Bennie Woods and the Rockin' Townies."

 But again this wasn't the end of the 5 Dukes.
-In 1962, Sonny Washburn, Thermon Blackwell, Danny Jett, Joe Simmons, and Buster Henderson got together again.
+According to Bennie, in 1962, Sonny Washburn, Therman Blackwell, Danny Jett, Joe Simmons, and Buster Henderson got together again.
 They called themselves the Everlovin' Dukes and, according to Woods, with the help of Doc Starkes and the Nite Riders, ended up on a Philadelphia label.
 I can't find any listing for a group by that name, however, nor are the Nite Riders backed up by a group that late in their career.
 However, this venture managed to prolong the life of the Dukes for at least another year.

 ATLAS ("Bennie Woods and the 5 Dukes")